Management fees

 Extensive research across multiple decades and markets consistently shows that active fund management fails to deliver superior returns after fees.

-• Over 80% of actively managed funds underperform their benchmark index over 10+ year periods
+Under 25% of actively managed funds outperform their benchmark index over 10+ year periods

 ETFs: Low-Cost Market Access